 Civil litigation takes place when two or more parties become embroiled in a legal dispute seeking damages or specific performance as retribution.
-Types of civil litigation performed by The Daley Law Group include:
+Types of civil litigation performed by Stewart Law include:

-Most civil litigation in which The Daley Law Group performs involves a breach of contract.
+Most civil litigation in which Stewart Law performs involves a breach of contract.
 In order for a case to be viable enough to take before the court, the following must be true:

 The defendant can and should give reason why the alleged breach is not really a breach of contract.
 Defenses for this include: